Key Biblical Locations That Point to Mount Sinai in Saudi Arabia

 Alois Musil, The Northern Hegaz: A Topographical Itinerary (New York: American Geographical Society, 1926), 265.

-Based on the boundaries laid out in Scripture, Tell el-Qudeirat is within the boundaries of the Promised Land.
-Since the Israelites did not step foot into this land until Joshua led them across the River Jordan, after the 40 years of wandering was complete, how could this spot be Kadesh?
+Based on the boundaries laid out in Scripture, Tell el-Qudeirat is within the bounds of the Promised Land.
+Aside from the 12 Israelite spies just prior to the 40 years of wandering, the Israelites did not step foot into this land until Joshua led them across the River Jordan.
+Therefore, how could this spot be Kadesh?

 Where is the Real Kadesh-Barnea?